dwarvesf/brainery/updates/ogif/19-ogif-office-hours-0822.md

 **00:58:18** - Anh Hiếu, you probably haven’t looked at this section carefully because you need to understand it well to handle it correctly.
 Do you have any other questions?
 Actually, the sharing feature that Đạt just shared is quite similar to Notion or Google Drive, right?
 Yes, exactly, VOT also developed a similar feature before, but it had to handle two or three layers of permissions, right?
 Yes, correct, very complex.

-**00:59:34** - OK, we have a few minutes left to schedule a quick demo with Tôm for the workflow on the other side. Đỗ xanh, let’s quickly get through this.
-Has everyone seen my screen?
-Yes, OK.
-Honestly, I don’t know where to start, but over the past two months, the team has built a simple server to test workflows.
+**00:59:34** - OK, we have a few minutes left to schedule a quick demo with Tom for the workflow on the other side.
+Over the past two months, the team has built a simple server to test workflows.
 The goal is to visualize how processes can be optimized from the customer’s side, not just from our side; our team also has some needs to use AI but isn’t sure how to optimize it for speed and efficiency.
 We could use solutions like Flowwise or Airflow, but they’re a bit complex.
 That’s why I chose LLM (Large Language Model) for simplicity; I’ll build an agent or a tool to handle it.

 **01:00:17** - If we succeed in this, when building other applications for customers or our app, implementation will be easier.
 Now I’ll introduce you to the Memo chatbot that Memo is using.
 Honestly, Memo also has a chatbot connected to Diffy; since I’m lazy to code, I connected it to handle things more quickly.
 Let’s see, the network has been lagging recently.